Dec 20, 2022

 Fuel Efficient Cars FAQs

-The 2020 Hyundai Ioniq Hybrid has been titled the most fuel-efficient vehicle in Canada as of 2020.
+The 2020 Hyundai Ioniq Hybrid has been titled the most fuel-efficient vehicle in Canada.
 Its fuel economy is as low as 4.1L/ 100 km.
+Find ways to lower your hybrid car insurance to save more.
 Other options include the Toyota Prius, Toyota Corolla Hybrid, and Kia Niro.

 The most fuel-efficient non-hybrid in Canada is the 2020 Mitsubishi Mirage (CVT).
 The 6.2L/100 km paired with the automatic continuously variable transmission makes this the top choice.
 Runners up include the Honda Fit, Kia Rio and Toyota Yaris.

-Diesel vehicles are often more efficient compared to gas.
+Diesel vehicles can be more efficient compared to gas.
 Studies show that they deliver up to 30% better fuel economy on highway driving.
 But, driving with diesel and trying to be fuel-efficient will depend on what type of vehicle you drive.
+A Jetta will use less fuel than a truck, for example.

 The Bugatti Chiron Pur Sport comes in with a 26.1L/100km.
 It can cost upwards of $7,000 a year for gas.